64kramsystem/personal_notes/rust.md

 let value = result.expect("it shouldn't be None!");
 let &mut value = result.as_mut().expect("it shouldn't be None!");

-// Use this if it's sure that there can't be an error.
+// Converts to Option, and discards the error (use this if it's sure that there can't be an error)
 //
 result.ok();